A-Map-of-Miracles/A-Map-of-Miracles.github.io/pages/Clarification of Terms - Introduction.md

 - This is not a course in philosophical speculation, nor is it concerned with precise terminology.
-It is cocnerned only with atonement, or the corection of perception.
+It is concerned only with [[Atonement]], or the correction of perception.
+The means of the Atonement is forgiveness.
+The structure of the "individual consciousness" is essentially irrelevant becuase it is ia concept representing the "original error" or the "original sin."